-This is the fifteenth post in a sixteen part series on “Marriage with a Chronically Self-Centered Spouse.”
-In the posts nine through twelve we will examine four key markers of genuine change and in the process discusses who should be involved in the helping relationships that surround this type of marital restoration work.
+This is the sixteenth post in a seventeen part series on “Marriage with a Chronically Self-Centered Spouse.”
+In the posts fourteen through seventeen we will examine four key markers of genuine change and in the process discusses who should be involved in the helping relationships that surround this type of marital restoration work.

 Rarely are we humble and patient in isolation.
 The more we restrict our sphere of being socially known, the more we create an environment given to pride and demanding quick results.
 Consider this: why is there more crime per capita in a city than in a rural setting?
 A primary reason is because people are more anonymous (less known) to the people surrounding them in cities.